About the course

 Some study at home is required to ensure assignments are kept up to date.
 The Level 1 Diploma in Land-based Studies (0361-12) will be reported on a three grade scale: Pass/Merit/Distinction.
 Students who fail to reach the minimum standard for grade Pass will be recorded as U (Unclassified) and will not receive a qualification certificate.
 Results depend on all elements of the course being completed to at least Pass standard.

 This course will be delivered within our Animal Centre based at the colleges main campus in Bury St Edmunds.

 For a tour of the Animal Centre please visit our Animal Studies Facebook Page.

 Where will the course take me?

 Alternatively, students may progress onto the Level 2 Technical Certificate in Animal Care or an apprenticeship.
-Students wishing to progress to the Level 2 Technical Certificate in Animal Care will be asked to meet certain entry criteria which will be explained during the academic year.
+Students wishing to progress to the Level 2 Technical Certificate in Animal Care will be asked to meet the following entry criteria;

 Will I need any materials or equipment?

 Whilst working with animals it is of upmost importance that you wear Personal Protective Equipment to protect yourself and the animals.